Russjames92/trivia-quiz/questions.md

 3
 Q: Inflammable means that an item is __________.
-As: !easily set on fire, totally safe to smoke around
+As: !easily set on fire, totally safe to smoke around,

 4
 Q: Why do you drive on a parkway and park on a driveway?